neektza/nikicajokic.me/_posts/2014-10-20-eventmachine_internals_and_the_reactor_pattern.md

 In other words, it's a way of managing concurrently occurring events in the outside world.
 We have various events coming in through one or more channels, and we use the Reactor to cherry-pick events we want to react to by defining callbacks.

 In EM, whenever you provide a block to execute under a certain condition, you're actually registering a callback in the Reactor.
-A condition is usually the completion of an lingering operation, for example:
+A condition is usually the completion of a lingering operation, for example:

 * an HTTP request has been completed,
 * a DB table has been read from,
 * a file has been written to.

 There's a pattern to be noticed here.
 We use EM when we want to avoid waiting for IO operations to complete.
-Instead on waiting, we register a callback that gets executed once the operation is completed and move on to doing other things.
+Instead of waiting, we register a callback that gets executed once the operation is completed and move on to other things.

 It's an efficient way of doing IO and a nice way of abstracting away the gory details of multi-threading that's usually deployed in similar scenarios.